category-labs/monad/libs/event/src/monad/event/event.md

 `event_metadata.h` | Structures that describe event and domain metadata (string names, etc.)
-`event_metadata.c` | Static data definition of all event metadata; generated code `event_protocol.h` | Structure types passed over the UNIX domain socket `event_reader.h` | Defines the basic event reader object and its API; also used directly by `monad` for in-process readers e.g., the tracer
+`event_metadata.c` | Static data definition of all event metadata; generated code `event_protocol.h` | Structure types passed over the UNIX domain socket `event_iterator.h` | Defines the basic event iterator object and its API; also used directly by `monad` for in-process readers e.g., the tracer
-`event_reader_inlines.h` | Definitions of the `event_reader.h` functions, all of which are inlined for performance reasons `event_types.h` | Definition of the `monad_event_type` enumeration and all payload structures; generated code
+`event_iterator_inline.h` | Definitions of the `event_iterator.h` functions, all of which are inlined for performance reasons `event_types.h` | Definition of the `monad_event_type` enumeration and all payload structures; generated code

-The files in `libmonad_event_queue` are:
+The files in `libmonad_event_client` are:

 File | Contains
 ---- | ----
-event_queue.h | API for connecting to an event queue from an external process and exporting its shared memory segments event_queue.c | Implementation of the `event_queue.h` interface
+event_client.h | API for connecting to an event ring from an external process and importing its shared memory segments event_client.c | Implementation of the `event_client.h` interface

 ### Reading events outside of C/C++

-As can be seen above, the event reading code is split into a "core" library (`libmonad_event_core`) and an IPC rendezvous library for remotely accessing an event queue (`libmonad_event_queue`).
-When working with execution events in other programming languages, the "core" library should be natively reimplemented in that language, while the IPC rendezvous logic of the C library can be directly reused via a C FFI strategy.
+As can be seen above, the event reading code is split into a "core" library (`libmonad_event_core`) and an IPC rendezvous library for remotely accessing an event ring (`libmonad_event_client`).
+When working with execution events in other programming languages, the "core" library is natively reimplemented in that language, while the IPC rendezvous logic of the C library is directly reused via a C FFI strategy.

 Consider that there are four parts to the event reader: